Ohio has some of the most beautiful birds, including various herons.

 The American Bittern (Botaurus lentiginosus) is a type of heron that breeds in wetlands across North America.

-It has a beautiful mottled pattern on its feathers that range from brown, buff, and yellowish-brown with stripes and streaks of black along its sides and back.
+It has a beautiful mottled pattern on its feathers, which range from brown to buff to yellowish-brown, with stripes and streaks of black along its sides and back.

-At breeding time, the male American Bittern performs unique “bobbing” displays while making loud “booming” sounds which are thought to act as communication to attract mates.
+At breeding time, the male American Bittern performs unique “bobbing” displays while making loud “booming” sounds, which are thought to communicate with and attract mates.

 They feed mainly on fish but also eat amphibians, crustaceans, reptiles, small mammals, and insects when available.

-During the fall months, they can be seen migrating southwards in preparation for the winter months, when they return north again during springtime.
+During the fall months, they can be seen migrating southwards in preparation for winter, when they return north again during springtime.

-American Bitterns are easily identifiable by their coloring and large size, but blending in perfectly against the reeds they inhabit makes them more difficult to spot than other water birds, such as egrets or cranes.
+American Bitterns are easily identifiable by their coloring and large size, but their perfect blend in with the reeds they inhabit makes them more difficult to spot than other water birds, such as egrets or cranes.

 This species is frequently spotted hunting near reeds and wetland areas throughout Ohio.